 - Peoples’ choice: $250

-- Certificate of recognition: $1000 ($100 each for ten winners.)
+- Certificates of recognition: $1000 total ($100 for each of ten winners)

 About Brooklyn Waterfront Artists Coalition

-Brooklyn Waterfront Artists Coalition (BWAC) is a truly unique gallery.
-It is a 25,000 square foot Civil War-era warehouse on the Red Hook waterfront in Brooklyn, NY.
-Its enormous space affords the opportunity to exhibit large work.
+BWAC’s 25,000 square foot gallery is in a Civil War-era warehouse on the Red Hook waterfront.
 The vista of New York Harbor, spanning the Statue of Liberty to the Verrazano Bridge, is one of the best in the city.
-OThe gallery has over 18,000 annual visitors.
+Gallery-goers enjoy the nearby restaurants, bars, IKEA, and Fairway Market.